feranzie/pfann/readme.md

 * score: Matching score, used in my thesis
 * time: The time when the query clip starts in the matched music, in seconds
 * part_scores: Mainly used for debugging, currently empty

+the <output result file>_detail.csv is what gets displayed